 KOL marketing creates ready-to-buy leads and sales for businesses.
 The KOL receives compensation (money, merchandise, trips, etc.) for posting the agreed-upon content on his/her social media platforms.

 Chinese influencers receive compensation for their promotional posts in three different ways.
 Either as a flat fee, as a product giveaway, or a result-based fee in which the influencer is paid based on the results of the advertisement.

 In the case of a flat fee, there is no fixed pricing structure for influencer marketing on platforms such as WeChat, so each influencer has to set the price themselves.
 The influencers can either propose the price or have the social media agency do it on their behalf.
-Recently, some platforms like WeChat are beginning to adopt rules on giveaway or competition style posts.
+Recently, some platforms like WeChat are beginning to adopt rules on a giveaway or competition-style posts.

 Now, influencer marketing can cost from a few bucks (or just the reviewed product or service) to thousands of dollars.
 The amount a marketer pays for marketing depends on several aspects.